hungrimind/sync_test/README.md

 ## How to run

-1. clone the repo
-2. locate yourself in the root of your project that you want to sync
+1. locate yourself in the root of your project that you want to sync
-3. run: `sync_test`
+2. run: `sync_test`

-**Note:** Replace path/to/sync_test.dart with the actual path to this cloned script.

 ### limitations

 - It will **not** update file imports
 - It will **only** find exact file name matches

+## Related Projects

+If you found this project useful, you might also be interested in **[The Best Flutter Course On The Internet](https://hungrimind.com/learn/flutter)**.

+---

+Your support helps me create more useful open-source projects like this one.
+Thank you!